Skip to main content

 The public realm is just as important as the buildings themselves.
 These outdoor spaces, green areas, and social hubs create environments for students to relax, collaborate, and engage with one another.
 Providing outdoor learning environments, sustainable landscaping, and spaces for recreation can have a positive impact on both mental and physical wellbeing.
 These areas foster a sense of community and contribute to a balanced, enriching university experience.

-To find out more about our work with UWE, visit our project case study
+To find out more about our work with the University of the West of England, visit our project case study

 Ext Welcome PlazaUWE, Blocks A-N, A benchmark for inclusive campus design